A Contradiction at the Heart of Stallman's Free Software Argument

 That’s not normally how we think about these things.
 We usually think whoever comes up with a new thing is justified in acting to benefit from it.
 Imagine a nobody approaches a Hollywood studio executive with an idea for a movie.
 The person is rebuffed but the studio goes on to make the movie anyway: it is a huge box office success.
 The person sees none of the money.
 Doesn’t it seem like the studio executive wronged that person?
 Like they used that person as a mere means to further their own ends?
 Under Stallman’s view there’d be nothing wrong with this; under his view, the only thing that’d be wrong is if the person had then decided to sue the studio for damages.

 Let’s say that the scenario with the studio executive, if it seems wrong intuitively, still is not wrong upon deliberation.
 Stallman thinks no one can own a piece of software – that it’s unethical for a programmer to exert control over a program once they’ve written it.
 But the GNU General Public License (which I like) does exactly this.
 It restricts people in the way that they use the licensed program.
 GPLv3, the latest of them, does this in a variety of ways, by requiring the user to:

 - include information about where to find the original software,

 - include information about how the software has been modified,

 - retain the original copyright.

 All of these are ways in which the owner, who selected the license, exerts control over the program and the user, who is bound by it.
-In other words, GPL-3 and its ancestor licenses recognise the creator’s right to a measure of control over the thing they created even after it’s out there in the world.
-That makes some of Stallman’s arguments, such as the example of the neighbours that I quoted earlier, sound almost incoherent.
-Thus the world-serpent bites its own tail.
+In other words, GPLv3 and its ancestor licenses recognise the creator’s right to a measure of control over the thing they created even after it’s out there in the world.
+That seems to be in tension with some of Stallman’s arguments, such as the example of the neighbours that I quoted earlier.

 Sturluson, S. & Brodeur, A. G. (1916).
 The Prose Edda. ↩︎